 The view ahead

-Whether you have already conducted multiple tests or are just getting started now, there’s still time to devise an opt-in strategy.
+Whether you have already conducted multiple tests or are just getting started now, it’s never too late to devise a brand new opt-in strategy or A/B test and optimize an existing one.
 We encourage all app developers to perform tests to help benchmark their own user performance.
-However, if you don’t have the time or resources for this, you can still utilize the trends and learnings we’ve summarised here.
-Although there is no way to guarantee attaining a certain opt-in rate, we will continue to support you with these continued insights and best practices.
+However, if you don’t have the time or resources for this, you can still utilize the trends and learnings we’ve summarized here.
+Although there is no way to guarantee attaining a certain opt-in rate, we will continue to support you with our insights and best practices.

-To stay updated with all of the latest news and learnings for all things iOS14, be sure to check our blog regularly.
-If you’re interested in having a 1:1 discussion with our UX experts or participating in a roundtable with other businesses looking to discuss their preparation strategy, reach out to your Adjust rep or send an email to email@example.com.
+To stay updated with all of the latest news and learnings for all things iOS 14.5+, be sure to check our blog regularly.
+If you’re interested in having a 1:1 discussion with our UX experts or to request a demo for how we can support your business’ success on iOS with our next-generation solutions, take a look at our iOS resource center here.